 Hiking in the 10-inch inseam version of the Outdoor Research Ferrosi Shorts | Credit: Brian McCurdy

-The length of short you choose will predominantly come down to a matter of personal preference, although it’s important to acknowledge that longer shorts do offer more protection from both the sun and sharp objects like branches and boulders (on the other hand, shorter designs generally provide more freedom of movement and ventilation).
+The length of shorts you choose will predominantly come down to a matter of personal preference, although it’s important to acknowledge that longer shorts do offer more protection from both the sun and sharp objects like branches and boulders (on the other hand, shorter designs generally provide more freedom of movement and ventilation).
 Finally, keep in mind that some manufacturers also list an outseam measurement, which specifies the length from the waist to the hem.
 This is far more common for women’s-specific designs and boardshorts but nevertheless can be helpful for giving you an idea of how high-waisted the short might be, which many hikers will appreciate for added coverage when bending over and high-stepping over trail obstacles.

 Sizing and Fit